Chair: Dr. Randy Barnett

 SWOSU Psychology Department and Programs

 The Department moved to Parker Center 2nd floor in August, 2012.
-Special facilities and resources include a nearby building containing rooms for research; computers in our building and the research building for data analysis, use for testing courses and course functions; a variety of specialized research equipment; and testing and therapy materials.
+Our facilities and resources include a building containing classrooms, 2 special rooms for research, a Clinic, a computers lab in our building, a variety of specialized research equipment, and testing and therapy materials.

 The Department sponsors an undergraduate and graduate psychology clubs which are very active in university, community and social activities.
 We also sponsor a Psi Chi chapter which is a national honor society in psychology.